theecanmole/NZ-provisional-emissions-budget/Readme.md

 ![](figure2-table-mismatchScreenshot_2023-03-10_16-53-51.png)

+However, the table and the chart don't match.
+They cover different five year periods.
+There is also an error in the html code of the table.
+There is a blank cell missing in the first row and first column.
+And the column headings need to be moved one cell to the right so that 'TOTAL' is above '75.2'.
+I emailed the Ministry back in February to politely let them now.
+However, nothing has changed.

+I find that quite comical.
+The web site administrator and the external relations person just got so bored talking with the emission policy person that they fell asleep.
+If it's comedy, it's really a tragi-comedy.
+One day far in the future, alien anthropologists will discover that the planet Earth missed it's global warming goals because of ["My Eyes Glaze Over"](https://en.wiktionary.org/wiki/mego) for any one to understand!

 Specifically, the emissions budget is the 2020 provisional emissions budget for the years 2021 to 2025.
 This comes from a [Q and A document](https://www.beehive.govt.nz/sites/default/files/2020-06/NZETS%20Q%26A.pdf) attached to a Government media release dated 2 June 2020 [Emission trading reforms another step to meeting climate targets](https://www.beehive.govt.nz/release/emission-trading-reforms-another-step-meeting-climate-targets) by James Shaw Minister for Climate Change Issues.

 These five year emissions budgets roll forward as each year passes.
 So the current emissions budget is 2023 to 2027.